The Roof (Back in Time): Critical reception

+"The Roof" received mixed reviews from music critics after the release of Butterfly.
+Some were critical of the composition: John Everson of The Star called it "a breathy bit of nothing" and Richard Drew of The Pink Paper perceived it as lacking structure and focus.
+According to The Washington Post writer Richard Harrington, the song is "deeper on mood than melody".
+Others favored "The Roof" in comparison to different tracks on Butterfly.
+Some suggested it was a highlight on the record, or even the best song.
+Steve Jones of USA Today considered it one of the album's more intriguing inclusions.

 "The Roof" was acclaimed by contemporary music critics for its choice of vocal work, instrumentation, and lyrics.
 David Browne from Entertainment Weekly praised the song as well as Carey's choice of vocals, writing, "Carey is still a vocal grandstander capable of turning all into a six-syllable word.
 Yet for most of the album she keeps her notorious octave-climbing chops at bay.
 Showing some admirable restraint, she nestles herself into the downy-soft beats of 'The Roof'."
 A reviewer from Music Week commented, "Moving on from the more traditional-sounding ballad "Butterfly", she reverts to the R&B flavour of its more successful predecessor, "Honey", with a cut that greater reflects the edgier feel of her current album.
 Though not one of her most memorable singles, [...] its old-fashioned qualities further underlined by the presence of rap act Mobb Deep."
 Rich Juzwiak from Slant Magazine wrote "Little more than yearning, kissing, and remembering happens during the course of 'The Roof', a rough-enough R&B revision of Mobb Deep's 'The Shook Ones.'
 But lyrically Mariah the writer is vivid, sometimes shockingly clever (rhyming 'liberated' with 'Moet' is a stroke of genius)."

 Many publications included "The Roof" in rankings of Carey's music.
 Gay Times ranked it at number 9 and Billboard placed the Mobb Deep mix at number 14 on lists of her best songs.
 Among her top singles, "The Roof" has been ranked at number 47 (Cleveland.com), number 15 (Vulture), and number 8 (The Guardian).
 Billboard, Dazed, and XXL considered it one of her best hip hop collaborations.
 According to Princess Gabbara in Essence and Everett Brothers in Billboard, "The Roof" is one of Carey's most underrated songs.